-Did you know that Morningside Masonry are one of the leading Edinburgh stonemasons around?
+Did you know that James Allan Stonemasons (Edinburgh) are one of the leading Edinburgh stonemasons around?
 If you need some stone work restoring, get in touch with us today.
 We also provide lime pointing, Church stone repairs, chimney repairs and wall repairs.

 Why Choose Us:

 - We have over 30 years hands-on experience as stonemasons

 - We have a full range of expert stonemasonry and sandstone restoration skills